 Reading accounts of a fictional pandemic such as Station Eleven, subject of a community read program in spring of 2021 by the Libraries in the Woods collaboration, or non-fiction such as some of the titles pictured below, can bring perspective to our own experience of the Covid-19 pandemic.
-The Perspectives on the Pandemic program at the FML is designed to foster this perspective through sharing our experiences and to better understand ourselves and the times in which we live.
-Scheduled events included a zoom-based community conversation on Tuesday September 14 at 6:30.
+The Perspectives on the Pandemic program at the FML, now concluded, was designed to foster this perspective through sharing our experiences and to better understand ourselves and the times in which we live.
+Scheduled events included two zoom-based community conversations and an outdoors, perspective themed musical performance.

 More questions to bring out perspectives on the pandemic:

 If you had three words to describe the effect of the Covid-19 pandemic, what would they be?

 What advice would you give to future generations facing another pandemic?